samsuh/2026-journal/README.md

 # 2026-journal

+## 3/4/26 - Wednesday
+yesterday was mostly a veg and sleep day. there was a blood moon and eclipse last night, so took the time to go get a hot chocolate and watch the moon for a bit.

 ## 3/3/26 - Tuesday
 I think maybe it's a good day for a veg day. last one seems to have been about 2 weeks ago. makes sense.